aclark4life/django-mongodb-cli/docs/index.rst

 For each third party library that is supported, the following tasks are performed:

-- The test suite is configured to run with Django MongoDB Backend.
+- The test suite is configured to run with Django MongoDB Backend
+  - Update django settings
+  - Update or disable migrations
+  - Evaluate the test runner configuration
-- The test suite is run with Django MongoDB Backend.
+- The test suite is run with Django MongoDB Backend
-- The results are recorded.
+- The test results are recorded
+- The test suite is updated to integrate with Django MongoDB Backend